untra/untra.github.io/philosophy.md

 * **Availability**: Every request receives a response (but never an error)
 * **Partition Tolerance**: The system continues to operate despite a physical split or replication of the storage.

 CAP theorem applies to just about every database, document store or at-rest state.
-This ties into _there is no right way to do software engineering_; the tools you decide to use cannot always be golden hammers, and a good software engineer will know to study the nuances of their resources.
+This ties into _there is no right way to do software engineering_; the tools you decide to use cannot always be golden hammers, and a good software engineer will know to study the resources and problem.

 ### Sorting takes O(n log n) , sorted search takes O (log n)
 This nuance is important to remember.
-What is easier, getting organized or staying organized?
+It means that caching and pre-processed structures can improve performance by given heuristics to algorithms.
 If you have a sorted list or a binary search tree, you can have very efficient log n access if you perform reasonable maintenance to keep your index sorted.
-Becoming organized takes a lot of effort, but staying organized takes far less.
+This is a phenomena in real life; Becoming organized takes a lot of effort, but staying organized takes far less.

 ### You cannot change what you cannot first measure.
 Performance should always take second place to function.
 If it worked at all is a prerequisite to working efficiently.
 But improvement first requires measurement.
 That's why every great training montage starts with a weigh-in on a scale.